Boston United F.C.: Financial problems

 "Because Boston United are in breach of certain rules, it was felt Blue Square North was the best place for them.
 HM Revenue and Customs put a caveat on that CVA that Boston could not pay football creditors.
 That breaks Football Association, Football League and Football Conference rules and regulations.
 We're giving Boston the opportunity to re-establish themselves as a leading club outside the Football League.
 They believe the decision we have made is fair and just, and they are not going to appeal.
 We had meetings all day on Friday with Boston United and then informed Altrincham that they were staying up."

 On 4 July 2007, Chestnut Homes, a local housing development company, announced that they had acquired Boston United FC.

 In a statement at a press conference the new chairman David Newton said: "... we are happy to sit here today and make certain pledges to the loyal supporters of the club.
 While we are involved in the club, the club will be whiter than white.
 While we are here, everyone will be paid.
 We will be prudent in the management of the club's finances.
 We will strive for excellence on and off the pitch.
 As finances permit, we will develop the youth side of the club, and if managed well that should pay dividends in the medium to long term for the club.
 Above all, we will try to rebuild the reputation of this football club."

 During the summer of 2007, Boston lost their entire squad except for Stewart Talbot and Paul Ellender, and new manager Tommy Taylor had to start from scratch.
 Nevertheless, at the end of the season it was announced Boston would be expelled from the Conference league structure after the club failed to exit administration by 10 May deadline.
 The Conference is the only league in the world to have this appendix, which is not a rule as such, but only a guideline to be used at the League's discretion.
 The Pilgrims came out of administration before the end of the summer.

 Kit

 When founded in 1933, Boston United inherited a kit of blue shirts, white shorts and black socks from the wound-up Boston Football Club.
 Later that year, these kits were changed to a black shirt with a large white 'V', a design maintained until 1937.
 After this, United switched to white shirts and black shorts and socks.
 After World War II, Boston United reverted to blue shirts of different shades with either black or white shorts and socks.

 The currently colour scheme of amber and black has been in place since 1951, although the design has varied from season to season.
-In recent times, Boston United have had their kits supplied by Umbro (1988–90), Paulas Benara (1990–2005), Vandanel (2006–10), Errea (2010–2016), Nike (2016–2020), and Adidas (2020–present).
+In recent times, Boston United have had their kits supplied by Umbro (1988–90), Paulas Benara (1990–2005), Vandanel (2006–10), Errea (2010–2016), Nike (2016–2020), Adidas (2020–2023), and Umbro (2023–present).